EXCLUSIVE-Payday lender subpoenaed in U.S. criminal probe

 About 18 states and the District of Columbia prohibit high-cost payday lending, according to the Consumer Federation of America, a consumer advocacy organization.

-Many online lenders such as those in the AMG case claim affiliation with Native American tribes, which they say exempts them from state laws because of their sovereign status.
+Many online lenders such as those in the AMG case claim affiliations with Native American tribes, which they say exempts them from state laws because of their sovereign status.

 RACING CONNECTIONS

-AMG Services has stood out among payday lenders, garnering national media attention for its practices even before the FTC filed its case.
-CBS news and The Center for Public Integrity did an investigative report on the firm and Tucker in 2011.

-In a complaint filed in April 2012, the FTC said AMG and its allegedly related companies operate online payday lenders, including 500FastCash, AmeriLoan, OneClickCash, UnitedCashLoans and USFastCash.
+The FTC in its April 2012 lawsuit said AMG and its allegedly related companies operate online payday lenders, including 500FastCash, AmeriLoan, OneClickCash, UnitedCashLoans and USFastCash.

 Court records produced in the FTC lawsuit show that, from September 2008 to March 2011, AMG Services had bank deposits of more than $165 million.